aiokitchen/aiomisc/README.rst

        pip install aiomisc[aiohttp]

-aiohttp application might be started as a serivce
+aiohttp application can be started as a service:

 .. code-block:: python